 Learn & discover How can I help songbirds?
 Gardening for wildlife Insect havens They may be irritating to some, but insects are essential for birds and lots of other wildlife.
 Without them: Plants would not be pollinated Baby birds would not eat The planet would grind to a halt if there were no insects!
 Insects are fascinating, diverse and remarkable.
 From lovely, fluffy bumble bees to sparkling butterflies; from glistening millipedes to the secretive woodlouse.
 Bugs are amazing and we need to do everything we can to help encourage them.
+There is new evidence that insects have declined by 75% in 30 years - so we need to do all we can to help them; and in turn help birds and other wildlife.
 Plant as wide a range of nectar-rich flowers as possible – native species are best for bugs.
 Offer them somewhere to live, reproduce, store their food and hide from the elements with bug homes like these – or combine all of these into an amazing Bug Hotel!
 Recently felled trees are a perfect resource for making a nice log pile for a more natural looking Bug Boarding House – offering 5 star accommodation for many species!
 Why not consider adding a worm composter?
 Worms have as much importance as insects in the food chain.
 Don’t forget hedgehogs – areas for insects and worms are perfect for hedgehogs and if they are in a quieter, sheltered part of the garden then this could be the perfect place for them to hibernate over winter.
 You could offer them a Hogitat, or if you build a bug hotel you could include a hog-home on the ground level.